Kelly Berger’s Gaming Contract for Players

 • Social/Cultural Issues

 • GM Character Review: The GM will approve them outside of game time, before they get used in game.
 The GM will disallow or may penalize obvious min/maxing and attempts at taking minor disadvantages to get a few more perks.
-Negative traits creating unfair vulnerabilities for the entire group and will be painfully exploited by the GM.
+Negative features creating unfair vulnerabilities for the entire group and will be painfully exploited by the GM.

 • NPCs: GM controlled characters WILL NOT COUNT IN ASSESSING GROUP REWARDS.